Govind07-max/Caffeteria_frontend/README.md

 ├── all_images/          # Additional images
 ├── admin_images/        # Admin dashboard images
 ├── login_signup__menu/  # Authentication related files
 ├── *.html               # HTML pages
+├── contact_us.html      # Contact Us page
+├── privacy.html         # Privacy Policy page
+├── terms.html           # Terms and Conditions page
-└── netlify.toml        # Netlify configuration
+└── vercel.json         # vercel configuration
 ```

 ## Deployment
-This project is deployed on Netlify.
-The deployment settings are configured in `netlify.toml`.
+This project is deployed on Vercel.
+The deployment settings are configured in `vercel.json`.

 ## Local Development
-1. Clone the repository
+1. Clone the repository.
-2. Open the project in your code editor
+2. Open the project in your code editor.
-3. Use a local server to run the project (e.g., Live Server in VS Code)
+3. Use a local server to run the project (e.g., Live Server in VS Code).

 ## API Integration
 The project integrates with a backend API.
 Make sure to update the API endpoints in the following files:
+- `login.html`
-- login.html
+- `signup.html`
-- signup.html
+- `dashboard.html`
-- dashboard.html
+- `Dynamic_menu.html`
-- Dynamic_menu.html
+- `book_seat_new.html`

 ## Browser Support
 - Chrome (latest)
 - Firefox (latest)
 - Safari (latest)
 - Edge (latest)